xurizaemon/yunmai-body/README.md

 selected, and the delete function in the app doesn't work.
 So I either had to look at outlandish spikes in my graph, or extract the data & roll my own graphs.

+## Q: I want to do the same!

+You should check out [conoro/yunmai-data-extract](https://github.com/conoro/yunmai-data-extract) instead 😁

 ## Questions

 * What is "Plump"?
 Currently I'm "+0.4% Plump" in the Android app.
 Negative values of plump occur.